rainai-llc/ARACHN3T/README.md

 ### (May you receive exactly what you are looking for)
 ### If you are looking to collaborate or acquire shares in ownership, send a request via MYA for potential services.
 ### This OSS is UNLICENSED and aims to be assistive in your Security Research/Studies and Practices.
-### GRANTED, ANY DUPLICATION AND ATTEMPT TO SALE CODE IN THIS REPOSITORY ANY FORM OR FASHION IS NOT PERMITTED.
+### GRANTED, ANY DUPLICATION AND ATTEMPT TO SALE CODE IN THIS REPOSITORY IS NOT PERMITTED.

 ---